The64thGamer/cheeseepedia/content/nroveum3pa4tgezp/content.md

 ***Bandstand II*** is the second Pizza Time Theatre showtape with the Bandstand theming, and the final showtape to feature John Widelock as the voice of Chuck E. Cheese.
-It is unknown when the show was released, but it was at least playing by August of 1984 {{< cite 1 >}}.
+It is unknown when the show was released, but it was at least playing by August of 1984 [1].

 ## Show List: